tarpn_logo

 Most 25khz bandwidth voice radios can do 1200 and 2400 baud packet using NinoTNC by connecting through the Mic plug and speaker jack.
 This includes ham radio FM/PM transceivers and most commercial 2-way radios manufactured for 25khz bandwidth.
 In recent years, some countries' government communications directorates have made rules requiring 12.5Khz bandwidth for commercial FM services and that means modern FM transceivers sold to those markets may not be suitable for packet radio using NinoTNC or older packet radio TNCs.

-4.3 Performance of 150 and 300 baud HF modes
+4.3 Performance of 300 and 600 baud HF modes

 5. Board Revisions - Differences

-There is a several-year history of the NinoTNC and there 4 different major versions of the NinoTNC out there still supported by the current generation of N9600A firmware.
+There is a several-year history of the NinoTNC and there 5 different major versions of the NinoTNC out there still supported by the current generation of N9600A firmware.
 The N9600A0 and A1 (August 2018 through January 2020) are no longer supported.
-200 of the A2 (January 2020 through August 2020), 800 of the A3 (May 2020 through November 2020) and thousands of the A4 (December 2020 through at least 2023) are still supported.
-Only the A7 version, produced from 2461, include the matter transport linkage.
+200 of the A2 (January 2020 through August 2020), 800 of the A3 (May 2020 through November 2020) and thousands of the A4 (December 2020 through at least 20237) are still supported.

 5-1.
 Board capabilities

 The A2 units had a daughter card for USB micro connection whereas the A3 and A4 units have a soldered-down USB-B (printer) socket and an on-board Microchip USB/serial chip.
+The V1-SMT has an on-board FTDI surface mount interface chip.

 The A3 and A4 have progressively more complicated and slightly improved TX and RX audio handling.
+The V1-SMT is similar to the A4.

 The A4 has a selectable AC vs DC coupling, whereas the A2 and A3 were always AC coupled.

-5-2.
+5-3.
 Data radio vs Microphone radio

 The microphone inputs, for the most part, are pretty sensitive and don't want a high voltage deviation to drive them.
 Data radios usually want 1volt peak-to-peak drive, which is a bit louder than the microphone input radios.